Redocly/developer-portal-starter/developer-portal/for-sellers/reporting/weekly-seller-reports/overview.md

 ## Who is eligible to receive the report?

-All users with a store Owner, Admin or Analyst role on their Fast user account are eligible to receive the Weekly Seller Report.
+All users with a store [Owner, Admin, or Analyst role assigned to their Fast user account](/developer-portal/for-sellers/account-management/overview/account-permissions) are eligible to receive the Weekly Seller Report.

 ## How do I understand the metrics in the report?